-Hiromi Yoshida is a freelance writer and editor who serves as a diversity consultant for the Writers Guild at Bloomington.
-She edits copy for Gidra Magazine and leads a poetry workshop for the award-winning VITAL program at the Monroe County Public Library.
-Her poems have been nominated for inclusion in the Sundress Best of the Net anthology, and have been added to the INverse Poetry Archive.
-She is the author of Joyce & Jung and the poetry chapbooks Icarus Burning and Epicanthus.
+Hiromi Yoshida is a freelance writer and editor, who serves as a diversity consultant for the Writers Guild at Bloomington and for Cardinal Stage.
+She also serves on the editorial board for Flying Island, Plath Profiles, and Gidra, and teaches poetry for the Indiana Writers Center.
+Her poems have been added to the INverse Poetry Archive, and nominated for the Pushcart Prize and Best of the Net.
+She is the author of Joyce & Jung and the poetry chapbooks Icarus Burning, Epicanthus, and Icarus Redux.

 The pandemic has affected writers and literary arts organizations in unique ways in the past 19 months, says writer Hiromi Yoshida.
 Several writers and organization leaders told Yoshida how they continue to work through the changes — and take their writing and organizations in new directions.
 The results, she writes, are inspirational and uplifting.
 Click here to read their stories.